asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 Python being as dynamic as it is, the dictionary has access to the derived `Person` class, so there will be entries in the dictionary for "name" and "email."

+The important point here is that the functionality of "equality" can be mixed in to `Person` with inheritance.

 @@@

 ## <span style="vertical-align:top;">Mixins in</span> ![Javascript](img/javascript.png) <!-- .element style="height:64px; position:relative; top:-0.3em;" -->